Posted October 29, 2025

 How do I learn more about who is running?

-Are classes cancelled on Election Day?
+Are classes canceled on Election Day?

 No, so plan your day now!
 This is especially important if you do not live close to campus and need to travel.